-- Technology vendors with product development and quality assurance testing.
+- Technology vendors with product development and quality assurance testing

-- Visa Regional Offices to support clients.
+- Visa Regional Offices in supporting their clients

-Note: Use of the Visa test tools does not imply or guarantee that a product or service is fully compliant with Visa or EMV Specifications.
+Note: Use of the Visa test tools does not imply or guarantee that a product or service is fully compliant with Visa or EMV® Specifications.

-Toolkits offered by Visa and third-party suppliers to chip-issuing clients and their service providers assist in pre-personalization processes and post-personalization validation.
+Tools offered by Visa and third-party suppliers to chip-issuing clients and their service providers assist in pre-personalization processes and post-personalization validation.

 Global Personalization Requirements